 Because of this, it’s important to allow the pressure to come down naturally before attempting to remove the canner lid.
 In my experience, this takes anywhere from one hour to 90 minutes.

-Since the time that it takes to come down from pressure naturally is often as long as the actual canning process, it’s important to take that amount of time into consideration before starting a canning project.
+The time that it takes to come down from pressure naturally is often as long or even longer than the actual canning process.
+Therefore, it’s important to take that amount of time into consideration before starting a canning project.

 As an example, I don’t pressure can anything unless I’m going to be home for at least three to four hours.
 I also don’t start canning anything when I’m hoping to go to bed within the next couple of hours.